-Four Wake Forest School of Medicine students were selected as winners at the North Carolina Neurological Society’s 2021 Annual Meeting, which was held virtually.
-There were 17 total posters, 10 from Wake Forest School of Medicine and seven from UNC School of Medicine, and all three highest-rated abstracts were Wake Forest students.
+Four Wake Forest University School of Medicine students were selected as winners at the North Carolina Neurological Society’s 2021 Annual Meeting, which was held virtually.
+There were 17 total posters, 10 from Wake Forest University School of Medicine and seven from UNC School of Medicine, and all three highest-rated abstracts were Wake Forest students.

 - 1st Place